SongZhao/CAT-language-compiler/README.md

 If you are not sure which token name matches which token, ask!

-Comments
+#Comments

 Text starting with a double slash (//) or a sharp sign (#) up to the end of the line is a comment (except of course if those characters are inside a string literal).
 For example:
 // this is a comment        # and so is this

 The scanner should recognize and ignore comments (but there is no COMMENT token).

-Whitespace

-Spaces, tabs, and newline characters are whitespace.
+Whitespace，Spaces, tabs, and newline characters are whitespace.
 Whitespace separates tokens and changes the character counter, but should otherwise be ignored (except inside a string literal).
 Illegal Characters

 Any character that is not whitespace and is not part of a token or comment is illegal.